-The Ireland Women were pipped to top spot in Pool C by England on an eventful opening day at the Rugby Europe Women's Grand Prix Series tournament in Malemort.
-They will play hosts France in the Cup quarter-finals tomorrow morning (11.06am local time/10.06am Irish time).
+The Ireland Under-18 Girls finished third in Pool B on the opening day of the Rugby Europe Under-18 Grand Prix Seven Series in Liege, Belgium.
+They will play defending champions England in tomorrow morning's Cup quarter-finals (9am Irish time).

 Munster made it two IRFU Women's Interprovincial titles in-a-row - and eleven in all - as they put in an impressive performance to beat arch rivals Leinster 15-7 at Thomond Park on Saturday.
 Kate Rowan rounds up the action from the final round of the Championship.